thealmightymachine/thealmightymachine/README.md

-# ALMIGHTY MACHINE
-- We are @thealmightymachine.
+We are @thealmightymachine.
 A humble collective of digital mercenaries.

 <!---
 thealmightymachine/thealmightymachine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.